Accuracy-Efficiency Trade-Offs in Spiking Neural Networks: A Lempel-Ziv Complexity Perspective on Learning Rules: Results and Discussion

 Supervised biologically inspired learning algorithms help achieve high accuracies with much fewer neurons in layers for uncorrelated data than supervised algorithms, non-biologically inspired learning algorithms, and unsupervised algorithms.

 Table \ref{table:results_SNN_hybrid} presents the influence of hybrid learning algorithms such as ANN-SNN conversion, STPD based on rewards, and BAL on SNN performance.
-For ANN-SNN conversion LZC classifier achieves high classification accuracy for all datasets.
-However, for Poisson process has slightly lower accuracy due to its high randomness.
-It is worth to stress that the Markov process requires the longest processing time due to its sequential dependencies.
-Moreover, the Poisson process is processed fast, despite being more stochastic.
-Additionally, the higher errors for Poisson data are secondary to the fact that randomness complicates the model is introduced at the boundary limit.
+For ANN-SNN conversion, the LZC-based classifier achieves high classification accuracy across all datasets.
+However, performance for Poisson-distributed inputs remains lower than for Bernoulli and Markov sources due to higher temporal variability.
 We achieve comparable results with the reward-based and BAL learning algorithms.
 However in the case of reward based, for Markov and Poisson processes the network requires more neurons in layers than ANN-SNN conversion, but the computation time is shorter.
 For Bernoulli the network requires twice as few neurons in layers, but the computation time is five times shorter.
 BAL has six times longer computation time for a Poisson process than the reward based algorithm.
 Unlike standard Hebbian learning or STDP, BAL seems to deal with stochastic volatility more efficiently.

 Thus, Poisson-distributed data presents the greatest challenge but also offers the most biologically realistic testing ground.
 Across nearly all algorithms, performance was lower for Poisson inputs compared to Bernoulli or Markov, indicating difficulties in processing highly irregular spike trains.
 It is worth highlighting that biologically inspired and hybrid algorithms like SDSP and BAL demonstrated comparatively better adaptability, underscoring their value for neuromorphic systems.
 Additionally, the computational burden for Poisson inputs was higher for gradient-based approaches due to lack of structure, which complicates error propagation and increases time complexity.